Adjusted Body Weight Calculator

-Calculate the ratio and difference between arm span and height.
+Calculate the ratio and difference between arm span and height for a quick body-proportion comparison.

 The ape index is a descriptive anthropometric ratio that compares arm span to height.
 It is usually reported as either a ratio or a difference, which makes it easy to see whether arm span is longer or shorter than standing height.